 But Snowballs seem to have really come back into fashion this Christmas; I have been seeing features about them in food magazines for a couple of months now but for me, they have never gone out of style.
 When it came to turning it into a pressure cooker cheesecake, it rally was an easy job.

-- 330g biscuits - I use either Malted Milk or Shorties for this (plain shortbread style biscuits are a good choice here)
+- 330 g biscuits - I use either Malted Milk or Shorties for this plain shortbread style biscuits are a good choice here

-- 60g melted butter
+- 60 g melted butter

-- 560g full fat cream cheese
+- 560 g full fat cream cheese

-- 150g caster sugar
+- 150 g caster sugar

 - Zest of a lime and 2 tsp of it's juice